lukiwieser/baysed-chess/README.md

 The web interface should then be up and running at `http://localhost:8080`.
 You can customize with the same command-line arguments as `main.py`.

 ### Board Analyzer

 Compare what different engines would do with a given board position.
-This is quite helpful for analyzing what our implementations do.
+This is quite helpful for analyzing what our implementations do:

 ```console
 python scripts/board-analyzer.py